droglenc/NCMTH107/modules/Prep/HypTesting1.md

 1. What is &alpha;?
 1. What are the most typical values of &alpha;?
 1. How are the p-value and &alpha; used to make a decision about the null hypothesis?
 What decisions can be made and why?
-1. What does a test statistic measure?

-### Second Day
 1. Why do statisticians "not reject" rather than "accept" the null hypothesis.
-1. Define the two types of errors that can be made in hypothesis testing.
-1. Define statistical power?
-1. What decisions can you make (as a statistician) to increase power?
-Which decision is "better"?
-1. What decisions can you make (as a statistician) to decrease &beta;?
-Which decision is "better"?